xaxaxa-dev/vna/README.md

 **Update:** A kickstarter has been launched to bring this project to production! https://www.kickstarter.com/projects/1759352588/xavna-a-full-featured-low-cost-two-port-vna

+The production version will be redesigned to fit onto a single PCB.

 # Directory layout
 * Root directory: software; compile and run on any Linux based system